 As most of you all know, fruits and veggies have seasons that they grow best in and taste the tastiest.
 If you're like me, you're buying apples year round.
 When I think of Fall fruits I automatically think of PUMPKIN.
 Oh so yummy!
 So of course pumpkin is a Fall fruit but apples are also.
 They are best eaten late summer and into fall.
 I've made this cobbler many times but have usually done it in the oven and with white cake mix.
 I decided it switch it up and it turned out great!
 I'm a huge . . .

 This week we will be sharing with you oodles and oodles of slow cooker recipes!
 Just in time for crisp evenings and short days.
 I love coming home to a warm slow cooker meal this time of year - so comforting, so easy.
 So stay tuned for more slow cooker recipes to come this week!
-This is the world's EASIEST slow cooker recipe.
+This slow cooker chicken recipe is the world's EASIEST slow cooker recipe.
 I'm not lying.
 The easiest peasiest slow cooker recipe. ever.
 And...it's delicious.
-We all have those so-busy-I-want-to-pull-my-hair-out days, and this . . .
+We all have those . . .

 Soooo I have to start out...I kinda struggled with this photo shoot.
 These meatballs are messy.
 Some what brown and poky.
 Not perfect food photography candidates.
 I began getting a little frustrated during the shoot trying to make them look nicely plated and pretty.
 After about 40 pictures and 3 different lighting locations I said screw it.
 I'll try another day.
 I cut a piece and started to pile up my fork as the food became all fuddled together and realized my mistake.
 I have been trying to . . .